Do You Make These Mistakes With Infusionsoft Opportunities?

 (Any time a prospect uses multiple question marks in a single sentence is a bad sign, in my book).

-My apparently fool proof pipeline was already faltering, with only me and my assistant working in it.
+My apparent fool proof pipeline was already faltering, with only me and my assistant working in it.
+There were mistakes with Infusionsoft opportunities.

 ‘Nobody Knew What Was Going On’…